 - f.
 A pitched roof design is required for all parking structures. - c.
 Attached Garages and Carports. - i.
 Garages may be attached to individual cottage housing units provided all other standards herein are met and the footprint of the ground floor, including the garage, does not exceed the maximum allowed under SMC 17C.110.350(D)(2).
-Such garages shall not abut the common open spaces, but may abut and shall access an alley, if provided under SMC 17H.010.130. - ii.
-Attached garages and carports shall not exceed four hundred square feet. - iii.
+Such garages shall not abut the common open spaces, but may abut and shall access an alley, if provided under SMC 17H.010.130.

+- ii.
+Attached garages and carports for cottages and attached housing units shall not exceed four hundred square feet per unit.
+Attached garages below carriage units shall not exceed the total for detached garages. - iii.
 Excavated basement garages may be allowed.
-The basement elevation shall be no more than three feet above grade.
-The basement elevation shall be measured as the distance between grade and the finished floor of the first story. - d.
+The first floor elevation shall be no more than three feet above finished grade. - d.
 Detached Garages and Carports.
-Detached garage structures shall not exceed a total of one thousand five hundred square feet.

-10. Pedestrian Connectivity.
+Detached garage structures and carports shall not exceed a total of one thousand five hundred square feet. - 10.
+Pedestrian Connectivity.